 I didn’t know what this truly meant until I set foot in Ooty!
 And since it left me with a childish longing to stay here forever, forgetting all about the world and work, I decided to come back with a bucket full of Ooty travel tips to let you in on the blissful experience…through my eyes!
 Here’s everything I experienced on my trip right from transport, food, what to do, and what not to do, down to the most offbeat experiences I had even in the peak season!

-The Best Of Ooty Travel Tips From My Ooty Family Trip In May
+My Best Ooty Travel Tips From An Epic Family Vacation In May

 What all you must experience (and how) on your trip to Ooty:

 Suggested Read: 5 Amazing Homestays In Ooty That Date Back To The British Era

 I was surprised to find well-maintained roads in this part of the country.
 And that made driving on those curves all the more enjoyable!
 Though there’s also a high chance of spotting animals in this part of the Mudumalai forest, you need to make sure you drive slow on your way uphill to Ooty.
 This will help you ensure you don’t hit any animals crossing the road (we almost hit a Blue Bull!)

 Don’t forget: To roll down the windows and enjoy the refreshingly cool breeze on your road trip!

 9. Book your Nilgiri Mountain Railway (toy train) tickets well in advance